-- Wipe out the soup pot and return the pureed soup to it.
+Wipe out the soup pot and return the pureed soup to it.
 Heat the bisque over medium-low heat just to the steaming point.
-Add the rest of the crayfish meat and heat for 2-3 minutes.
+Add the rest of the crawfish meat and heat for 2-3 minutes.
 Mix in the heavy cream, then stir in the remaining crayfish butter 1 tablespoon at a time.
 Serve at once, garnished with the herbs.

 Serve this with crusty bread and a green salad as a main course, or as part of a larger meal.
 Cajuns make a slightly different version of this bisque and serve it with a spoonful of rice in the center of the bowl, which is another serving option.